nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    2. Use the command `java -jar InSUREance.jar` to launch the app.
    3. Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimal.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by using the command `java -jar InSUREance.java`<br>
+   2. Re-launch the app by using the command `java -jar InSUREance.jar`<br>
        Expected: The most recent window size and location is retained.